 There are some pretty good reasons why staff uniforms are great for business, but it doesn’t have to be a full suit a la an airline.
 In fact, a staff uniform can simply be an embroidered t-shirt and dark trousers.

-There are a number of reasons why staff uniforms are great for business, but the key to successful staff workwear is that it’s comfy to wear and that employees feel confident wearing it.
+There are a number of reasons why staff uniforms, like those provided by uniform suppliers such as Designs To You, are great for business, but the key to successful staff workwear is ensuring it’s comfy to wear and that employees feel confident in it.

 Ultimately, a staff uniform looks professional and helps customers identify who is a member of staff, and who therefore can help them.